basho/riak_repl/docs/Readme.md

 ## Starting fullsync

 Starting a fullsync to a sink cluster calls riak_repl_fscoordinator_sup on the leader node to get the list of processes corresponding to each enabled fullsync (to a sink), which are its children (1) (2).
 If it finds it, it async sends it the start_fullsync message (3)

 When the coordinator process receives the start_fullsync message, it starts sending `whereis` requests to the sink to locate partitions (4) (5).
 Partitions are chosen to obey the limits of source/sink workers per node and cluster at any given point (6).

-On the sink side, the riek_repl2_fscoordinator_serv process replies to these whereis requests.
+On the sink side, the riak_repl2_fscoordinator_serv process replies to these whereis requests.
 It reserves slots for those partitions on the nodes they live in, obeying the configured max on sink processes.
 It may return the location of the partition if succesful or location_busy/location_down messages back (6).
-The process keeps track of busy or unavailable nodes and tries not to hit them for a bit.
+The source side process keeps track of busy or unavailable nodes and tries not to hit them for a bit.
 Upon receiving a location message, a riak_repl2_fssource process is started on the node owning that partition that will connect to the sink node where that partition is located.
 A worker for either the keylisting or AAE strategy wil be created to do its thing.

 1. [riak_repl_console:fullsync/1][]
 2. [riak_repl2_fscoordinator_sup:started/0][]